The Departed: Plot

-When Costello's men arrive, Queenan helps Costigan escape before being thrown from the building's roof to his death.
-Angered by Queenan's murder, Dignam blames and attacks Sullivan and is suspended by Ellerby.
-One of Costello's wounded henchmen, Timothy Delahunt, tells Costigan that he knows Costigan is the rat, but he succumbs to his injury before he can alert the others.
-Newspapers report that Delahunt was an undercover officer for the Boston Police but Costello suspects the police department made up the claim so he would stop looking for the mole.
-Sullivan also learns that Costello is an FBI informant and decides to turn on him.
-Costello is tailed by the MSP to a cocaine drop-off, where a gunfight erupts, killing most of Costello's crew.
-Sullivan confronts Costello, who admits to being an FBI informant, and fatally shoots him.
+When Costello's men arrive, Queenan helps Costigan escape before being thrown from the building to his death.
+This causes a firefight between the police and Costello's men.
+In the wake of Queenan's murder, Dignam and Sullivan get into a physical altercation at the precinct, leading to Dignam's suspension.
+Timothy Delahunt, one of Costello's henchmen wounded in the gunfight, tells Costigan that he knows he is the mole before succumbing to his wounds.

+Looking through Queenan's belongings, Sullivan discovers Costello is an FBI informant.
+A news report reveals that Delahunt was a Boston Police Department undercover officer, but Costello suspects it is a false claim so he would stop looking for the mole.
+Deciding to turn on him, Sullivan directs the MSP to tail Costello, and a gunfight erupts, killing most of Costello's crew.
+Sullivan confronts a wounded Costello, who admits to being an FBI informant.
+They exchange gunfire, and Sullivan kills him.

-His assignment finished, Costigan goes to Sullivan to reveal his undercover status.
-He notices Costello's envelope of gang member information on Sullivan's desk and escapes.
-Sullivan realizes that Costigan knows and erases Costigan's records from police computers.
-Costigan hands Madolyn an envelope and instructs her to open it if something happens to him.
-Later, she innocently opens a package Costigan sent to Sullivan and listens to tapes Costello made of himself with Sullivan, causing her to leave Sullivan.
-Costigan arranges to meet Sullivan on the rooftop where Queenan was killed, then arrests him.
-Costigan calls Trooper Brown, a friend from the police academy, to substantiate his identity, but Brown pulls a gun on Costigan when he arrives, unsure who is telling the truth.
+His assignment finished, Costigan goes to Sullivan to reveal his undercover status, unaware he is another mole.
+After Sullivan leaves the room, Costigan recognizes the envelope from the theater on his desk.
+Realizing Sullivan was Costello's mole, Costigan escapes.
+When Sullivan finds Costigan gone, he realizes Costigan has discovered the truth and deletes Costigan's records from police computers.
+Costigan visits Madden—who has told Sullivan but not Costigan that she is pregnant (knowing that Sullivan may not be the father)—and hands her an envelope, instructing her to open it if something happens to him.

-Costigan says that he has evidence tying Sullivan to Costello, and Brown lets him go down the elevator.
-Upon reaching the lobby, Costigan and Brown are killed by Trooper Barrigan, a friend of Sullivan's who reveals himself to be another spy working for Costello.
-Sullivan shoots Barrigan dead, allowing him to out Barrigan as the mole while removing suspicion from himself.
-When Sullivan arrives home after attending Costigan's funeral, Dignam is waiting for him.
-Sullivan accepts his fate and Dignam shoots him in the head.
+Madden finds an envelope in the mail from Costigan to Sullivan containing a CD of Costello's recorded conversations with Sullivan.
+Fearing Costigan has revealed their affair, she listens to it and leaves Sullivan.
+Costigan arranges to meet Sullivan on the same rooftop where Queenan was killed, then arrests him.
+Trooper Brown, Costigan's police academy classmate, arrives and pulls a gun on them.
+Saying he has evidence tying Sullivan to Costello, Brown lets Costigan take the elevator.
+Upon reaching the lobby, Costigan is shot dead by Trooper Barrigan, a friend of Sullivan's who is another of Costello's spies.
+When Brown reaches the lobby, he is shot by Barrigan, who in turn is shot by Sullivan.

+Later, after Costigan's funeral, Sullivan arrives home to find Dignam waiting for him, who then shoots him before leaving.